nallison/GTODocTest/docs/Reservations.md

 ![Main with Reservation](./assets/images/GTO_Main_Reservation_Saved.png)

+## More details about the Reservation Rules

+The rules are desgned to  meet the instructor and student requirements while still handling a number of "corner cases" including Trial Flights and Group Winching Days.

+1. Multiple bookings with the same P1/date/glider are considered as a single booking.
+This allows a student (or Duty pilots) to pre-enter multiple flight intentions.
+The assumption is this is a single hour's flying as per normal club operations.

+1. Pilots are limited to one club glider booking at a time.
+You can not book both days of a weekend.
+This is to allow other students a chance to book.
+Instructors/Admin can override this limit and place the booking.

+1. Trial flights are a special case.
+They have no booking limits.
+They are not waitlisted.
+Should a trial flight be counted as part of the rostered instructors workload limit?

+1. Non club glider bookings have no restriction.

+1. For a number of reasons a flight can be tagged as "Waitlisted".
+From GTO's point of view, these flights can still be entered/edited/flown as normal.
+As normal, the duty instructor on the day will decide who can fly & when.

+1. OR/PR are primary training gliders, on any day they can handle 3 instruction bookings per rostered instructor.
+Beyond that, instruction flights can be booked but they will be tagged as "Waitlisted".

+1. Instruction has priority on OR/PR.
+Non-instruction flights in OR/PR are always marked as "Waitlisted" if any rostered instruction is booked for that day.
+Even if the non-instruction flight was booked first.

+1. All other club gliders are limited to one booking per day.
+Beyond that, flights can be booked but they will be tagged as "Waitlisted".

+1. GTO assumes one instructor is available unless an "Extra instructor" is set in the Session/Duty page.
+Then two instructors are available.

+1. Beyond the two rostered instructors, flights can be specifically assigned an alternate instructor.
+These flights will not be counted as part of the rostered instructor limits.

 ___
 [Canterbury Gliding Club](https://canterburyglidingclub.nz/) &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[GlideTime Online Home](https://canterburyglidingclub.nz/gto) &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; [GlideTime Online Help - (Wiki Version)](https://github.com/nallison/GTODocTest/wiki) &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; [GlideTime Online Help - (Web Version)](https://nallison.github.io/GTODocTest/)